hootalex/keyboard64/README.md

 * Sounds from real keyboards!
 * Key clicks are sampled 14 times and played back randomly
-* Return and spacebar sampled separately
+* Return and space sampled separately